josephrussellll/app-dev/README.md

 ## 3. Attack on Titan
 [Movie Trailer](https://www.youtube.com/watch?v=CID-sYQNCew)
+  - Description: It is set in a world where humanity is forced to live in cities surrounded by three enormous walls that protect them from gigantic man-eating humanoids referred to as Titans; the story follows Eren Yeager, who vows to exterminate the Titans after they bring about the destruction of his hometown and the death of his mother.
   - Directors: Tetsurō Araki
   - Writers: Hajime Isayama, Yasuko Kobayashi
   - Stars: Jessie James Grelle, Yûki Kaji, Yui Ishikawa